federgraph/RiggVar-RG38/README.md

 ## How to build

-Use the Delphi IDE 10.3.3 to build the project.
+Use Delphi IDE 10.3.3 to build the project.

-I have added the dproj file to gitignore so that you can have you own Icons.
+I have added the dproj file to gitignore so that you can have you own icons.
 Before you open the project in the IDE you need to recreate a **new dproj file** (Delphi Project File):

 - Create a new FMX project in the default new project area,